What hiring managers actually look for

 2

-AHT, CSAT, and adherence metrics.
-Average handle time, customer satisfaction, and schedule adherence are the three KPIs that define call center performance.
-If your numbers are above average, they should appear in your summary and your bullet points.
+AHT, FCR, CSAT, and adherence metrics.
+Average Handle Time (AHT), First-Call Resolution (FCR), Customer Satisfaction (CSAT), and schedule adherence are the KPIs that define call center performance.
+If your numbers beat the team average, put them in your summary and bullet points.

 -